 Sikh Gurdwaras offers a place of worship, a langar hall, and rooms for temporary stays.
 In line with what Sikhs practice, food, and stay are free of charge with donations welcomed.
 Most importantly, Gurdwaras opens its doors to people of all faith and religion.

 There are too many places to visit near Gwalior.
 Madhya Pradesh.
 Due to our relatively tight schedule, we were unable to fit the rest of the city in a two day weekend.
 With some more time in hand, I would have loved to wander around Jai Vilas Palace Museum or Gujari Mahal Archaeological Museum.
-Nonetheless, I thought Gwalior one of the most beautiful cities I’ve visited so far- more importantly, it added to my immense desire to take on a cultural escapade in South India.
+Nonetheless, Although there are gorgeous places in the north, I thought Gwalior one of the most beautiful cities I’ve visited so far- more importantly, it added to my immense desire to take on a cultural escapade in South India.

 Finally, Joyti loved the weekend away.
 As an avid solo traveler, nothing beats getting my friends to join me in these rather unconventional ventures and convincing them that all will be well.

 In Delhi, I attempted to find weekend escapes that brought me away from the craziness cause by city-living.
 Despite my often escape into the Himalayas, Jaipur quickly became one of my favorite weekend getaways.

 Although the ‘pink city’ was more or less, similar to that of Delhi’s urban setting, I quickly realized that it was much more harmonious.

 To give Delhi some credit, it does house ~20 million people within 16.5 sq mi.
 Jaipur, on the other hand, has a mere 3 million in a much larger geographic area.

 With its vast land, comes various things to do.
 Luckily for us, my roommate had a long-time friend who resided in this bustling city.
 Within a weekend, we were able to see the main attractions.